junxit/us-congress-bills-109/metadata.md

 - 2006-02-01 — Introduced in House
 - 2006-02-01 — Introduced in House
 - 2006-02-01 — Referred to the House Committee on Government Reform.
+- 2006-03-09 — Committee Consideration and Mark-up Session Held.
+- 2006-03-09 — Ordered to be Reported by Unanimous Consent.
+- 2006-04-05 — Considered under suspension of the rules. (consideration: CR H1485-1486)
+- 2006-04-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4688.
+- 2006-04-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-04-05 — Mr. Westmoreland moved to suspend the rules and pass the bill.
+- 2006-04-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1485)
+- 2006-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1485)